sweetbbak/suwudo/README.md

   <img src="assets/suwu.png" />
 </p>

-A very simple and very minimal implementation of a privelage escalation tool similar to `sudo`, `su` or `doas`.
+A simple and minimal implementation of a privelage escalation tool similar to `sudo`, `su` or `doas`.

 ![](assets/ex1.png)